jamesyoung-15/Internship-GraphiteVentureLimited/spdf/README.md

 # SFDF Project Documentation
+Worked on reading sensor data from various water sensors (eg. pH, DO, etc.) and sending those data to AWS.
+Sensor data obtained through ESP32 microcontroller and data sent to AWS through a SIM7600G module.
+The ESP32 can also connect to another ESP32 through ESP-Now and send commands to it with a master-slave connection.

 The main overall Arduino code/sketch is [sfdf.ino](./sfdf.ino) (or see below).
 It uses 3 custom libraries I wrote.
 More documentation for the usage of each library are inside the README of the libraries.

 ## Custom Libraries Written